hollowdoor/penumbra/README.md

 There are no defaults for flags. penumbra only checks if a given flag exists.

+### pen.task(flag, task) -> this

+Define a task that uses a flag only.

+These tasks take precedence over the default task.

+If you run a script using penumbra without positional arguments, and flags only these tasks will run.

 ### pen.exec(name, ...) -> promise

 Execute a task, or several tasks in parallel.